SUGGESTED GAMING MUSIC

 Crouching Tiger, Hidden Dragon [2003, movie soundtrack]: This soundtrack is a boon to those with Asian-flavored games.
 It is very well put together and the music is wonderful, but like Apocalypto, the Asian theme might not work for casual listening.
 It has a light enough sound, however, that you might want to give it a try as background music even if your game is not in an Asian setting.

-Fullmetal Alchemist [2004, television series soundtrack]: The music from FMA is beautifully done and if you can find all of the soundracks released, you will discover that there's a lot of it.
+Fullmetal Alchemist (any) [series soundtracks]: The music from FMA is beautifully done and if you find the soundtracks for both series and anything extra, like the films, you'll find that there's a lot to choose from.
 A few of the pieces don't sound particularly medieval and a couple have a more Asian flavor, but overall the songs have a sound that will work for many genres.

 Gladiator [2000, movie soundtrack]: Some of the songs are rousing, others are lulling and lovely, while others are meant for more dramatic scenes.
 All of the songs are beautifully done.
 I would suggest taking the album apart and remixing it if you don't want fight music coming up during a peaceful town scene.